iterative/dvc.org/content/docs/studio/get-started.md

 </admon>

-First, sign in to your [Iterative Studio](https://studio.iterative.ai/) dashboard using your GitHub.com, GitLab.com, or Bitbucket.org account; or with your email address.
+First, sign in to your [Iterative Studio](https://studio.iterative.ai/) dashboard using your GitHub.com, GitLab.com, or Bitbucket.org account, or with your email address.

 <admon type="tip">